schnell18/revealz/slides.md

   - line ending (see [dealing with line endings][1]) -input for Unix/MacOS X/Linux, auto for Windows
   - command aliases
+- bash completion and prompt
+TODO: add more details on how to setup bash completion and prompt

 [1]: https://help.github.com/articles/dealing-with-line-endings "dealing with line endings"